Person smiling and looking down at their tablet.

 • Claims history

-How does workers' comp work in Washington, D.C.?
+How does workers' comp insurance work in Washington, D.C.?

 Workers’ compensation benefits can cover medical expenses resulting from a workplace injury.
 It can also cover partial wage replacement equal to two-thirds of their average weekly wage if the employee is unable to work.